 Our current Trustees are a diverse group from all walks of life and all ages.
 We are particularly looking for people with skills in Marketing, Finance and Fundraising, but the key ingredient in any Trustee is a commitment to our vision and aims – plus the drive and enthusiasm to make a difference.

 The key role of the Trustee Board, however, is to maintain an overview of the organisation, working closely with the Director.
-This includes reviewing ACCESS’s long-term strategy and short to mid-term goals, monitoring our effectiveness in service delivery and ensuring that project workers have the resources to do their jobs effectively.
+This includes reviewing the long-term strategy and short to mid-term goals, monitoring our effectiveness in service delivery and ensuring that project workers have the resources to do their jobs effectively.

 We welcome interest from all age groups, genders and backgrounds and would be particularly interested to hear from members of the communities we primarily work with – Lithuanian, Latvian and Polish.

 Becoming a Trustee is a great way to make a real contribution to your local community.
 If you are interested in joining our Board of Trustees please contact: ACCESS Director – Edward Maxfield email@example.com

 ACCESS – supporting migrants in East Anglia.
 It’s who we are and what we do.